-A new vaccine scandal in China has caused a social media storm and anxiety amongst parents.
-In Hong Kong, a surge in demand for vaccines is expected.
+The last vaccine scandal in China has caused a social media storm and anxiety amongst parents.
+In Hong Kong, a surge in demand for vaccines occured.

-What is the latest vaccination scandal in China?
+What has been this vaccination scandal in China?

 It was revealed that a company called Changsheng Bio-technology falsified data for rabies and produced ineffective batches of DPT shots (to prevent diphtheria, whooping cough and tetanus).
 In total, over 300,000 Chinese children received compulsory but substandard vaccines.